Which fitness app is best for you?

-Sure, those sausage rolls were comforting in the dark depths of January but, now that March is here, those extra acorns are starting to show.

-If all those sporty sorts sprinting past your window have left you feeling the need to shed some timber, worry not: help is at hand.
+See, it’s a little-known fact that exercising all-year-round keeps you in better shape than a six-week sweat-fest before your annual sunny sojourn.
+Who knew.

+So unpack your pumps and cancel that biscuit club subscription: you’re not hibernating this year.

-Forget that gym membership: all it takes a quick trip to the App Store and, before you can say “Who needs Cross Fit when you have Wii Fit”, you’ll have the abs of an athlete.
+You don’t even need a gym membership.
+All it takes a quick trip to the App Store and, before you can say “Who needs Cross Fit when you have Wii Fit”, you’ll be feeling fitter than ever.

 Already doing your best to banish the pounds?
-Give your diligent dieting a boost with MyFitnessPal, a calorie-counting companion that combines food-logging with exercise data from the likes of Withings and Fitbit to provide an all-in-one answer to waistline control.
+Give your diligent dieting a boost with MyFitnessPal, a calorie-counting companion that combines food-logging with exercise data from your fitness tracker (including Fitbit and Garmin devices) to provide an all-in-one answer to waistline control.

-With a database of more than one million meals – as well as the option to add your own – it’s a cinch to stick in those chicken nugget cheat days.
+With a database of more than one million meals – as well as the option to add your own – it’s a cinch to stick in those chocolate cake cheat days.

-Download MyFitnessPal for iOS here (£free)
+Download MyFitnessPal for iOS here (£free/IAP)

-If the first sunshine of spring gets you looking for your Lycra, it’s time to download Strava – the handlebar app used by millions.
-Track your trails with GPS smarts, race along routes set by others and tap into all sorts of pedal-powered data – from distance to speed to elevation.
+If your perfect Sunday morning means donning leggings and hopping on the saddle, it’s time to download Strava: the handlebar app used by millions.

+Track your trails with GPS smarts, race along routes set by others and tap into all sorts of pedal-powered data – from distance to speed to elevation – as well as connecting with friends and offering feedback on their rides.

-It’ll play nice with a host of trackers and watches, while pairing it with a heart-rate monitor really pumps things up.
+It’ll also play nice with a host of trackers and watches, while pairing it with a heart-rate monitor really pumps things up.

 Download Strava for iOS here (£free/IAP)